Chris Christie: There Is No One With More Influence Over Trump Than Jared Kushner

 It didn't excite me.
 I mean, if you're going to ask me to get up and leave my home, leave my family — because with kids in high school they were not going to switch schools at 15 and 17 years old — I just simply was not going to leave it for something that didn't really excite me, where I really thought that I could make a difference.

-And, frankly the secretary of homeland security and the Department of Homeland Security, to me, is a mess — just structurally it's a mess.
+And, frankly the secretary of homeland security and the Department of Homeland Security, to me, is a mess — just structurally, it's a mess.
 It's a hodgepodge of a whole bunch of different departments that, in my view, don't belong together.
 And I think it's set up for failure. ...
 I don't need another title.
 I've been governor.
 I've been U.S. attorney.
 I'm a father and a husband.
 I don't need another title.

 Is it true that he offered you White House chief of staff just recently when John Kelly left?

 He never offered me White House chief of staff.
-He brought me down there and we had a long, 90-minute conversation about the possibility of the job.
+He brought me down there, and we had a long, 90-minute conversation about the possibility of the job.
 I went home and slept on it — and called him back and told him I just didn't think it was right for me and asked for my name to be withdrawn. ...The other jobs I said no to immediately.
 I slept on it because it was tempting, but I really felt like, again, for me in my own life, this was not the right time to go into that situation.
 And I decided that it wasn't the best thing for me.
 And that's what I called and told the president.

 Do you still talk to the president?
 What kind of advice you give him?

 All the time. ...
 What I tell him, for instance, let's say, about the most recent incident regarding a shutdown of the federal government: I was governor with a Democratic legislature my entire time as governor of New Jersey.
-And the fact is, if you're going to do something that's very confrontational with your legislative body you better have a plan for a way in and for a way out in case things don't go well politically.
+And the fact is, if you're going to do something that's very confrontational with your legislative body, you better have a plan for a way in and for a way out in case things don't go well politically.
 That was the advice I gave him about how to do it.
-And I think he was convinced by others that they were going to be able to handle this situation for him, and that he would be able to get [Congress] to give in.
+And I think he was convinced by others that they were going to be able to handle this situation for him and that he would be able to get [Congress] to give in.
 And I think we learned that that's not the way it worked.
 And I think he learned a big lesson in the last 35 days — and we're going to see how the next 21 days get handled as a result.

 There have been reports of late that Jared Kushner is basically kind of de facto operating as White House chief of staff.
 Do you have any insight into whether that's true?